Bolingbrook Squatter Refuses To Leave Home; Lists Appliances Online For Cash

 Moore has charges on her record for writing bad checks and not paying her rent over a span of several years, records show.

-Since 2004, she’s been evicted from six houses in DuPage and Will Counties.
+Since 2004, she’s been evicted from six houses in DuPage and Will counties.
 Records also show she owes $19,000 in debt to her former landlords.

 Real estate records for the home Moore said she was unlawfully forced out of show the house was rehabbed and listed for sale in December, but it was never listed as a rental.